surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

-= 2.12.0 - December 4th, 2023 =
+= 2.12.0 - December 5th, 2023 =
-* New: Returns - create and manage return reqeusts on the admin order screen.
+* New: Returns - create and manage return requests on the admin order screen.
 * Improvement: List the variant and price with the purchase in the customer's purchase list on the admin.
 * Improvement: Add shortcode for product variant choices to be used in custom page builder product page templates.
-* Improvement: Handle out of stock errors better when the item is added to the cart.
+* Improvement: Handle out-of-stock errors better when the item is added to the cart.
-* Fix: Draft orders having wrong status on admin orders screen.
+* Fix: Draft orders having the wrong status on the admin orders screen.
-* Fix: Admin order pages showing product image on line items instead of variant image.
+* Fix: Admin order pages showing the product image on line items instead of the variant image.
 * Fix: CSS conflict with some themes causing password field inspector controls to be pushed offscreen.
 * Fix: Customers not syncing with users when "Create New Users" is unchecked in the manual customer sync button.
 * Fix: Duplication of labels on the price selector.